-The thesis is a reflection of the student’s creativity, a chance to practice skills that were learned during MPH training, and an “advertisement” of the student’s competence that will help move the student into additional training programs or into new career opportunities.
+The thesis is a reflection of the student’s creativity, a chance to practice skills that were learned during graduate training, and an “advertisement” of the student’s competence that will help move the student into additional training programs or into new career opportunities.
 The thesis should not be viewed as a hurdle that cannot be jumped, or a barrier to hinder progress.
 It is an opportunity to do excellent work.
 Most ‘seasoned’ scientists will say that working with students on their thesis is an exciting experience, since the students are likely to be doing the very best work of their careers; the students can concentrate and focus their energy at this point in their development, perhaps better than at any other point in their careers.
 If the thesis is viewed as a unique opportunity to demonstrate competence and to showcase the student’s “very best work,” the process will be a much more interesting and rewarding experience.

-Happy Lab (New!)
+Happy Lab for MPH Students

-Students who have registered for thesis credits should send a note to firstname.lastname@example.org requesting assistance and describe the guidance/advice they might need.
+MPH students who have registered for thesis credits should send a note to firstname.lastname@example.org requesting assistance and describe the guidance/advice they might need.
 Once a request is received, Priya will either answer student questions via email, notify students to attend the standing Happy Lab office hours, or set up individual meetings as her time allows.
 So that Happy Lab may benefit as many students as possible, each individual student can request a maximum of 10 hrs assistance during a quarter.

 Office location: CSB 642